Understanding Hong Kong Accounting Standards

 Therefore, the HFRS does not apply to any non-profit activities in both the private and public sectors or those carried out by the government.

-What about SMEs?
+What About SMEs?

 The Small and Medium-sized Entity Financial Reporting Framework (SME-FRF) and the FRS came into effect in 2014.